mom-ocean/MOM6/.testing/README.md

-Model state is currently defined by the `ocean.stats` output file, which reports the total energy (per unit mass) at machine precision alongside similar global metrics, such as mass or mean sea level, at lower precision.
+Model state is currently defined by the `ocean.stats` output file, which reports the total energy (per unit mass) at machine precision alongside similar global metrics at lower precision, such as mass or mean sea level.

-Diagnostics are based on the MOM checksum function, which includes the mean, minimum, and maximum values as well as a bitcount in the physical domain (i.e. excluding halos), as saved to the `chksum_diag` output file.
+Diagnostics are based on the MOM checksum function, which includes the mean, minimum, and maximum values, alongside a bitcount checksum, in the physical domain, which are saved in the `chksum_diag` output file.

-Additional diagnostics do not report as a fail, and are not tracked by any CIs, but the test will report a warning to the user.

 ## Build configuration